Qatar: Geography

-Qatar is the fifth most water-stressed country in the world.
+Qatar was the fifth most water-stressed country in the world in 2022.

 The Qatari peninsula protrudes 100 mi into the Persian Gulf, north of Saudi Arabia.
 It lies between latitudes 24° and 27° N, and longitudes 50° and 52° E. Most of the country consists of a low, barren plain, covered with sand.
 To the southeast lies the Khor al Adaid ("Inland Sea"), an area of rolling sand dunes surrounding an inlet of the Persian Gulf.

 The highest point is Qurayn Abu al Bawl at 103 m in the Jebel Dukhan to the west, a range of low limestone outcroppings running north–south from Zekreet through Umm Bab to the southern border.
 The Jebel Dukhan area also contains Qatar's main onshore oil deposits, while the natural gas fields lie offshore, to the northwest of the peninsula.

 Qatar's geography is defined by its flat, dry desert scenery and sunshine all year.
 The winters are mild, with average temperatures of 18.5 C in January, and the summers are very hot, with temperatures often reaching 40 C. The country only gets 70 mm of rain a year on average, and most of that falls between October and March.
 These weather conditions make it possible to enjoy outdoor sports and travel for most of the year.

 Biodiversity

 Qatar became part of the Rio Convention on Biological Diversity in 1996.
 It subsequently produced a National Biodiversity Strategy and Action Plan in 2005.
 A total of 142 fungal species have been recorded from Qatar.
 A book recently produced by the Ministry of Environment documents the lizards known or believed to occur in Qatar, based on surveys conducted by an international team of scientists and other collaborators.

-Like other members of the UNFCCC Qatar is supposed to publish details of its greenhouse gas emissions two years after they occur – however as of 2024 the latest official details are for 2007 emissions.
+Like other members of the UNFCCC, Qatar is supposed to publish details of its greenhouse gas emissions two years after they occur – however as of 2024 the latest official details are for 2007 emissions.
 According to the Emissions Database for Global Atmospheric Research, carbon dioxide emissions per person average over 30 tonnes, one of the highest in the world.